NormLorenz/react-expenses/APPLICATION.md

 * convert from firebase reference to ref in constants
 * concurency - consolidate database references
 * string functions - see w3 schools
-* create report both credits and debits totals for properties and categories
 * consider to implement redux

 ### tomorrow